 Q: How are underground and overhead installation costs figured?

 A: Periodically, an assessment is completed to figure actual construction costs for underground and overhead electrical services.
 They are broken down and reconfigured into a cost per circuit foot of line.
-Per board policy, full-time residences in our service area pay a non-refundable aid-to-construction payment equal to 75% of actual construction costs.
-Charges are assessed for overhead lines in excess of 250 feet and for underground in excess of 100 feet.
+Per board policy, full-time residences in our service area pay a non-refundable aid-to-construction payment equal to 75% of actual construction costs, and charges are assessed for overhead lines in excess of 250 feet and for underground in excess of 100 feet.

 Q: Why is underground more expensive than overhead?
 (See below)